Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Upset Stomach

 An upset stomach from eating human food or eating something from outside can cause a gurgling stomach.
 In most cases, an upset stomach is benign and will resolve on its own within 12 to 24 hours.
-If your dog has a gurgling stomach as well as vomiting or diarrhea, you might want to consider consulting your veterinarian for treatment and medications.
+If your dog’s stomach is gurgling and this is accompanied by vomiting or diarrhea, you might want to consider consulting your veterinarian for treatment and medications.

 4. New Food